The Beautiful Paris Museum of Modern Art

 The museum is HUGE and contains more than 10,00 artworks.
 Here you will find artworks starting from the post impressionism art movement to the present day.
-If you are a modern art lover, this is a MUST!
+If you are a lover of modern art this museum is a MUST!

 An additional bonus is that the rich and varied permanent collection offers FREE entry!

-One room that should not be missed in this museum is the Matisse Room.
+Another room that should not be missed when visiting this museum is the Matisse Room.

 Together with Pablo Picasso, Matisse laid the foundations for the plastic arts world in the 1900s.
 This museum celebrates the amazing contributions of Matisse by dedicating a room solely to him.
 It contains the monumental paintings entitled: La Danse and La Danse inachevée.